First, Some Background Noise

 Almost all commercial Wireless DMX systems operate in the 2.4GHz band, which is harmonized worldwide.
 Although the generic range of this band is from 2.400GHz to 2.5GHz, the more constrained truly international range is 2.412 t0 2.472GHz.

-Only one Wireless DMX system — RC4Magic-900 from RC4 Wireless — operates in the 900MHz band, from 902MHz to 928MHz.
-It made it’s flawless debut controlling exterior lighting for Super Bowl XLIX, possibly the most mission-critical application of Wireless DMX on earth.
+One Wireless DMX system — RC4Magic-900 from RC4 Wireless — operates in the 900MHz band, from 902MHz to 928MHz.
+It made its flawless debut controlling exterior lighting for Super Bowl XLIX, possibly the most mission-critical application of Wireless DMX on earth.

 Deciding which RF band is right for any given project is relatively easy when a handful of simple technical facts are considered:

-- All else being equal (RF power, antenna gain, etc.) lower frequencies propagate better than higher frequencies.
+- The lower the frequency, the better the range.
+All else being equal (RF power, antenna gain, etc.) lower frequencies propagate better than higher frequencies.
 Thus, range is better, and signals pass through objects more readily at lower frequencies.
-In just about ever humanly perceivable way, lower frequencies work better.
+In just about every humanly perceivable way, lower frequencies work better.
 Don’t take our word for it: here’s the math, outlined by a reputable third-party.

-- The 2.4GHz band is the lowest band that is internationally harmonized — it can be used in just about any country.
+- The 2.4GHz band is the lowest band that can be used worldwide.
+It is internationally harmonized, so it can be used in just about any country.
 This makes it the first choice for almost all commercial products.
 When a company develops RF technology, they want the highest possible return on investment, and that means they want marketability in as many places as possible.

-- Microwave ovens operate at 2.45GHz, the resonant frequency of water molecules.
+- Microwave ovens operate at 2.45GHz.
 This frequency of electromagnetic energy causes water molecules to vibrate, resulting in friction between them, which generates heat.
 This is how microwave cooking works.
-The important point here is that 2.4GHz radio transmissions are quickly absorbed by water and by objects containing water — including animals and people — and converted to heat.
+The important point here is that 2.4GHz radio transmissions are quickly absorbed by water and objects containing water — including animals and people — and converted to heat.
 When that happens, the signal is gone.

-- In general terms, the 2.4GHz band provides a total of 100MHz of bandwidth.
+- A universe of DMX is not actually very much data and does not need a lot of bandwidth.
+Wired DMX uses a 250kbps link, a fraction of the bandwidth we routinely use for streaming audio and video on the Internet.
+In general terms, the 2.4GHz band provides a total of 100MHz of bandwidth.
 The 5.8GHz band provides 150MHz of bandwidth.
 The much lower 900MHz band is smaller and provides only 26MHz of bandwidth.
 Because of how things have worked out with regulatory agencies, there is more room as the higher frequencies.
-Even so, the carefully designed RC4Magic-900 system supports four simultaneous full-spec DMX universes at 900MHz in any one location.
+Even so, the carefully designed RC4Magic-900 system supports up to eight simultaneous full-spec DMX universes at 900MHz in any one location.
 With just a few hundred feet of physical separation, many more systems can be operated nearby.

 - The 900MHz band can only be used in the USA, Canada, Brazil, Australia, and New Zealand.
-Because this is the most limited of all the bands, it is used far less than the others.
+Because this is the most limited of all the bands, it is used far less for industrial applications than the other bands are.
 It is less congested, from an RF perspective, and we expect it will remain that way.

 What’s Your Favorite Channel?